 - 2 brown onions, quartered

-- 1 medium swede / rutabaga, peeled and chopped into small pieces
+- 1 large swede / rutabaga, peeled and chopped into small pieces

 - 2 carrots, chopped into small pieces